seth-so/portfolio/_posts/2020-09-08-just-because.md

 To cap things off is a project near and dear to my heart - my first electrical engineering project.
 This was the very definition of an amateur experience - solo late night near-death experiences, devolving my only laptop into an uncontrollable tinnitus machine, and best of all completely blowing out a university class' iMac right before final presentations were due.
 There are so many stories tied to this that I'll never forget.

 The way it works is pretty simple.
-All you need to do is cross and modify CRT i/o channels to create electronic synethesia (fancy speak for music visualizer).
+All you need to do is cross CRT i/o channels to create electronic synethesia (fancy speak for music visualizer).
 Switch x and y channels, replace video with audio to modulate the vertical deflection coil, toss in an amplifier, sprinkle in some balance-resistors, and voilà, you have an oscilloscope.
-Pretty simple process for a stunning result!
+Pretty simple process for an awesome result!

 ## More Coming Soon...